jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

+> This is such a brief but meaningful moment.
+Despite now knowing exactly how Isurd truly felt about him, Taion still carries such a wellspring of respect to stay silent and maintain Isurd's dignity.

 ----

 Taion is given Nimue's gizmo to bury in a place she loved.
 So the described location will definitely come up in the future.